pineapplemachine/camel-to-kebab-js/readme.md

-# camelToKebabCase
+# camel-to-kebab

 [![Build Status](https://travis-ci.org/pineapplemachine/camel-to-kebab-js.svg?branch=master)](https://travis-ci.org/pineapplemachine/camel-to-kebab-js)

 This is a JavaScript library implementing one function, **camelToKebabCase**.
 It accepts a _camelCase_ string as input and outputs a _kebab-case_ equivalent.
 It also works for _PascalCase_ inputs.

-The package is licensed according to the very permissive [zlib/libpng license](https://github.com/pineapplemachine/camel-to-kebab-js/blob/master/LICENSE).
+This library is very lightweight at 826 bytes minified and 440 bytes gzipped.
+It requires no external dependencies, and it's licensed according to the permissive
+[zlib/libpng license](https://github.com/pineapplemachine/camel-to-kebab-js/blob/master/LICENSE).

 ## Installation